17 Ways to Reduce Hiring Bias

 Hiring teams have no idea they are using it to evaluate candidates.

-Information, processes, and technology can also create opportunities for hiring bias.
+Information, processes, and technology such as AI can also create opportunities for hiring bias.
 For example, something as simple as giving a hiring team access to a candidate’s name too soon can create an opening for bias.